-The use of UAVs as aerial data collectors offers significant advantages in terms of throughput and mobility, especially during disasters or in hazardous environments.
-However, effectively managing the velocities and schedules of data collection remains a critical challenge due to incomplete and outdated knowledge of network status and the dynamic nature of wireless channels.
-These challenges are particularly pronounced in time-critical applications such as tsunami monitoring, where UAVs must coordinate data collection from numerous ground sensors distributed over a wide and often inaccessible area\cite{emami2023deep}.
+The use of UAVs as aerial data collectors offers significant advantages in terms of throughput and mobility, especially in large-scale infrastructure monitoring and hazardous environments.
+However, effectively managing UAV velocities and data-collection schedules remains a critical challenge due to incomplete and outdated network-state information and the dynamic nature of wireless channels.
+These challenges are particularly pronounced in time-critical applications such as pipeline monitoring, where UAVs must coordinate data collection from distributed monitoring sensors deployed along large-scale pipeline networks~\cite{emami2023deep}.

-Conventional optimization and RL approaches, including Markov Decision Process (MDP), Partially Observable Markov Decision Process (POMDP), and Q-learning, reach their limits in this context.
-The exponential application in urgent or rapidly changing situations, such as with an increasing number of ground sensors, leads to the curse of dimensionality, which makes online decisions computationally intractable.
-Moreover, model-free RL approaches require extensive training and are sensitive to discrepancies between simulated and real environments, which can hinder their use in urgent or rapidly changing tsunami-stricken region\cite{deep2021online}.
+Conventional optimization and RL approaches, including Markov decision processes (MDPs), partially observable Markov decision processes (POMDPs), and Q-learning, can become computationally challenging in this context.
+As the number of pipeline-monitoring sensors increases, the state and action spaces may grow exponentially, leading to the curse of dimensionality, which can make online decision-making computationally intractable.
+Moreover, model-free RL approaches require extensive training and are sensitive to discrepancies between simulated and real environments, which can hinder their use in urgent or rapidly changing pipeline-monitoring scenarios~\cite{deep2021online}.

-In this context, the ICL offers a promising alternative.
-By using pre-trained models that can recognize patterns and draw conclusions from contextual examples, ICL allows UAVs to create near-optimal velocity control and data collection schedule without the need for explicit retraining or full system models.
+In this context, ICL offers a promising alternative.
+By using pretrained models that can recognize patterns and draw conclusions from contextual examples, ICL allows UAVs to generate velocity-control and data-collection schedules without the need for explicit retraining of the LLM.
 With this approach, UAVs can dynamically adapt to changing sensor states and wireless channel conditions by taking into account historical observations, current trajectories, and prior scheduling outcomes.
-ICL enables rapid deployment in tsunami-stricken region , where conventional learning-based solutions are too slow.
-Overall, the integration of ICL into MUPDM represents a promising paradigm for intelligent, adaptive, and efficient data collection.
+ICL can facilitate rapid deployment in large-scale pipeline-monitoring scenarios, where conventional learning-based solutions may require substantial training time.
+Overall, the integration of ICL into MUAPM represents a promising approach for intelligent, adaptive, and efficient data collection.